PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the immediately following sole model-only Swish-QDQ-island result and its captured dequant-logistic/InstanceNorm-bias boundaries.
+The next characterized unit should audit all production occurrences of the InstanceNorm post- Transpose bias owner and isolate the call immediately following the captured Swish-QDQ-island result without conflating loop, late, or final occurrences.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.